 Mistake #2 – Not Taking Time to De-school

-Mistake number two is not taking time to de-school.
-Especially if you’ve just pulled your kids out of public school, you may be all gung ho and excited to get started right away with homeschooling, but that would be a mistake.
 This is a big change for everyone, and to be successful at homeschooling, you need to get the whole idea of school as you knew it out of your head.
 We’ll get more into that in my next tip, but just remember, homeschool is an entirely different way of education than traditional school.
 So you need that time, be it a few weeks or even a couple months to just take a break.

 Go on some adventures, spend some time just relaxing at home.
 Treat it like summer break, and ease into the whole homeschooling thing.
 Don’t worry that your kids are going to fall behind, that’s a school thing anyway.
 Even if you live in an area with a required number of days of teaching per year, most of them don’t dictate HOW you teach.
 Trips to a local museum or library can count as school time if you need to keep track.
 But just remember to take that break and ease into the whole homeschooling thing slowly at first.
 You’ll be glad you did.